ipython/ipyparallel/docs/source/tutorial/process.md

 ```

 Since MongoDB servers can be running remotely or configured to listen on a particular port,
-you can specify any arguments you may need to the PyMongo [Connection](http://api.mongodb.org/python/1.9/api/pymongo/connection.html#pymongo.connection.Connection):
+you can specify any arguments you may need to the PyMongo {pymongo:class}`~.Connection`:

 ```python
 # positional args to pymongo.Connection